auchenberg/ai-tools-integrations-market-map/README.md

 ## Credits

-A big thanks to [Daytona](https://daytona.io/) for the inspiration on [AI Enablement Stack](https://github.com/daytonaio/ai-enablement-stack).
+A big thanks to [Daytona](https://daytona.io/) for the inspiration with [AI Enablement Stack](https://github.com/daytonaio/ai-enablement-stack).

 ## License